Hyundai Tucson Review & Prices

 MPG, emissions and tax

 With most Hyundai Tucsons using hybrid power of some sort, you’d be right to expect some decent economy and emissions figures.
-The non-hybrid 1.6-litre turbo petrol engine with six-speed manual gearbox offers an official economy figure of 41.5mpg and 151g/km of CO2 emissions.
-Choose the mild hybrid version with this engine and the dual-clutch automatic gearbox and you’ll see an improvement to 43.5mpg and 149g/km.
-That means this hybrid currently costs £220 in first year road tax compared to the non-hybrid’s hefty £585 payment.
-The 230hp version manages 49.6mpg and 127g/km.
+The non-hybrid 1.6-litre turbo petrol engine with six-speed manual gearbox offers an official economy figure of 41.5mpg and 154g/km of CO2 emissions.
+Choose the mild hybrid version with this engine and the dual-clutch automatic gearbox and you’ll see an improvement to 44.8mpg and 142g/km.

 Safety and security

-The Hyundai Tucson comes with the usual front, side and curtain airbags as most other SUVs in its class.
+The Hyundai Tucson scored the full five-star rating when tested by Euro NCAP in 2021, but it’s worth noting the test became stricter in the following year.
+It comes with the usual front, side and curtain airbags as most other SUVs in its class.
 However, the Tucson also has a central front airbag to prevent the driver and front passenger banging into each other in an accident.

 Reliability and problems

-Hyundai provides a five-year, unlimited mileage warranty as standard with its cars, which is only beaten by Kia and Toyota.
+Hyundai provides a five-year, unlimited mileage warranty as standard with its cars, which is only beaten by Kia and Toyota - offering seven and 10 years, respectively.

 Hyundai Tucson FAQs